bioboot/bimm143_W20/class-material/04_rintro.md

 R is powerful data programming language that you can use to explore and understand data in an open-ended, highly interactive, iterative way.
 Learning R will give you the freedom to experiment and problem solve during data analysis — exactly what we need as bioinformaticians.

 Before delving into working with real data in R, we need to learn the basics of the R language.
 In this section, we’ll learn how to do simple calculations in R, assign values to variables, and call functions.
 Then, we’ll look at R’s vectors, vector data types, and vectorization.
-Vectors and vectorization underpin how we approach many problems in R.
+This is not the most exciting thing in the world but it is important because vectors and vectorization underpin how we approach many problems in R.

 ### 2. Simple Calculations